-The first, most vital aspect of any HIPAA-compliant IT solution is robust security.
+The first, and most vital aspect of any HIPAA-compliant IT solution is robust security.
 Data security is critical in enterprise application development in the medical industry.
-While it may be impossible to rule out every possible threat, the software or website should have measures in place to protect the medical data at all costs.
+While it may be impossible to rule out every possible threat, the software or website should have measures in place to protect medical data at all costs.
 The software should block access to medical data by use of portable media devices and detect any unusual activity.

 Healthcare providers are required by HIPAA to perform routine checks of their IT systems to identify and solve all possible PHI data leaks or privacy breaches.
 HIPAA-compliant software applications and sites use these audits to offer accurate and reliable information for the remedying of identified issues.

-A robust plan is required to guide in the correction and avoidance of any observed security problems in the future.
+A robust plan is required to guide the correction and avoidance of any observed security problems in the future.
 It is a HIPAA requirement to include these plans in the software.
-In addition to the software’s inbuilt plan, the medical institution itself should have a robust recovery plan that is specific for its own IT systems.
+In addition to the software’s inbuilt plan, the medical institution itself should have a robust recovery plan that is specific to its own IT systems.

 Most IT solutions in the medical field are used to store, display, and organize documents, which is why a specific set of principles is crucial in the protection of electronic PHI.
 Such principles may include:

-HIPAA compliant software should also cater to the medical institution’s interactions with the business partners, especially those supplying the IT solutions running the ePHI.
+HIPAA-compliant software should also cater to the medical institution’s interactions with the business partners, especially those supplying the IT solutions running the ePHI.
 There should be a system in place that monitors the business agreement execution, which is regulated by the HIPAA omnibus rule.
 This rule ensures that the institutions ensure patient record confidentiality as they entrust the business partners with the software managing it.

 As seen above, you as the business associate tasked with providing the medical facility with the IT software are just as liable in the case of a data breach.
 It is therefore vital that you go through the specifications of your application to determine whether its use warrants the handling and storage of PHI.
 Consider having a qualified security specialist comb through your application architecture for potential loopholes to ensure compliance with the security requirements.
 There are also other laws that will come into play in determining your application’s design’s compliance, which you should go through.